Air Fryer Chicken Katsu: Crispy Japanese Cutlet at Home

 Pound each chicken breast between two sheets of plastic wrap to an even ½-inch thickness.
 Katsu is meant to be thin — this makes it cook fast and stay juicy inside while the outside crisps up.
 Season both sides with salt and pepper.

 Set up a three-station breading line: flour in the first shallow dish, beaten egg in the second, panko in the third.
-Dredge each cutlet through flour (shake off excess), dip in egg (let the excess drip off), then press firmly into the panko.
-Press the crumbs in so they really adhere — this is what gives you that thick, crunchy crust.
+Dredge each cutlet through flour (shake off excess), dip in egg (let the excess drizzle off), then press into the panko to coat evenly — this is what gives katsu its signature crunch.
+If you’re looking for another stuffed and crispy chicken recipe, the breading technique is similarly crucial for a golden, flaky crust.

 Once breaded, spray both sides generously with cooking spray.
 Don’t skip this step.
 The oil is what makes the panko golden and crispy rather than pale and powdery.